 For questions relating to the Sequencing Facility, please contact Ms. Tran Nguyen, 215-898-3991 (office), 215-746-7452 (fax).

-For each sequencing run, investigators must provide in numbered or labeled 1.5 ml Eppendorf tubes:
+For each sequencing run, investigators must provide samples in numbered or labeled 1.5 ml Eppendorf tubes:

 - Double-stranded DNA: 1-1.5 µg of purified DNA at 0.2-0.25 µg/µl